ukusormus/plsaskme/README.md

 `q-putter.mjs` is a Node.js script (uses Node module `fs-extra`) that converts a `.tsv` file (downloaded from Google Sheets) into separate question files and a question count file (called `count`, to - well -, save the question count as a static asset).
 These files are pushed to GitHub folder "public/questions", **Netlify** saves them as static assets.

+_Note_: I wanted to try out Node.js (and the "everything can be written in JavaScript" adage), that's why `q-putter` is in Node.
+May rewrite in Python in the future, seems more logical and purer to me.

 <br>
 <br>